Thomas Oates |

 |

-Travis Vogan is Professor of American Studies and Director of Graduate and Undergraduate Studies.
+Travis Vogan serves as Director of Graduate and Undergraduate Studies.
 His research and teaching center on sport, media, and U.S. culture.
 He is especially interested in film and television, media industries, documentary, and how understandings of “high” and “low” culture figure into these topics.

 |